 ☝️ Pro tip: Use "Customize comment" feature to craft deeper responses that showcase your expertise.

-☝️ Pro tip: Add your expertise to Advanced context - this helps AI generate better suggestions using your talking points.
+☝️ Pro tip: Add your expertise to your Context library (in Settings) - this helps AI generate better suggestions using your talking points across all campaigns.

 Your headline is everything